Dropping Shailaja a 'political and organisational' decision: | Politics

 CPI(M) state acting secretary A Vijayaraghavan said the leadership had already explained the decision taken by the party in this regard.

-Asked about the trending campaigns on the social media platforms to bring back 'Shailaja Teacher', as she is fondly being called, Vijayaraghavan said it did not came to his notice.
+Asked about the trending campaigns on the social media platforms to bring back 'Shailaja Teacher', as she is fondly being called, Vijayaraghavan said it did not come to his notice.

 As far as the Communist party is concerned, politics and organisation were equally important and the present decision was in accordance with it, he said.